 How to Choose and Pick the Right Lift Gate for Your Needs

 What are you delivering: Size and weight?
-You have to determine how much space you will need when loading or unloading and how heavy your heaviest load is, even if it’s only once.
+You must determine how much space you will need when loading or unloading and how heavy your heaviest load is, even if it’s only once.
 After this is determined then you can figure out weight and platform size of the gate.

-What Vehicle will you be delivering with: Will you be delivering using trailers, trucks, flatbeds, refrigerated, dry, a combination of vehicles, and so on.
+What type of delivery vehicle: Will you be delivering using trailers, trucks, flatbeds, refrigerated, dry, a combination of vehicles, and so on.
 You may have to use different types of gates for different vehicles.

 Will your loads and deliveries change: Plan ahead.
-Can or will your deliveries change in the near future?
-One thing many people do is pick a gate that fits there needs now and then 2 years later they will change or add a new customer only to find out that they have different needs and now you have to change or buy new equipment to fulfill those needs.
+Can or will your deliveries change soon?
+One thing many people do is pick a gate that fits their needs now and then 2 years later they will change or add a new customer only to find out that they have different needs and now you must change or buy new equipment to fulfill those needs.

 Dock Locks: Will you or your customer be using dock locks?
 There are certain lift gates that will and will not work with dock locks.
 Some will allow for only certain styles of dock lock, while others won’t but still can be used at the dock.
 Some companies offer rail gates that cannot be used with dock locks unless using limited or smaller platform depths.
 Also keep in mind that with some installations, a lift gate can add up to 16” to how far the gate is away from the dock.
 The dock lock may have been positioned for vehicles without lift gates.